-- STEM Events: The Mathematics and Natural Sciences Departments hosts sophomores and juniors from Chipola's District high schools for an annual Science, Technology, Engineering and Mathematics event each Fall.
-This year's one-day event was a Rube Goldberg activity.
-Student teams from each high school were given an assortment of objects to build a "machine".
-Inclines, levers, bridges and gravity were used to move objects through multiple levels, triggering the release of a "dinosaur egg" into a container of water. - Academic Center for Excellence (ACE): In 2006, Chipola received a coveted Title III Strengthening Institutions Grant through the U. S. Department of Education.
+- STEM Events: Each fall, the Mathematics and Natural Sciences Departments host area high school students on the Chipola College campus for an annual Science, Technology, Engineering, and Mathematics (STEM) event.
+Attendees must be juniors and seniors from high schools in the Chipola five-county district.
+Past events have required students to build a machine, solve a murder, and conduct investigations. - Academic Center for Excellence (ACE): In 2006, Chipola received a coveted Title III Strengthening Institutions Grant through the U. S. Department of Education.
 This grant provided funds to establish the ACE for instructional support.
 The ACE features a comfortable learning environment for on-demand tutoring, group study, "Exam Cram" sessions, and computer access to instructional software.
 Hundreds of students attend the ACE each week to receive free individual tutoring upon request and participate in study sessions.
 Over 800 students made thousands of visits to the ACE last year using the ACE lab on campus and the ACE@Home option through CANVAS for off campus and after-hours assistance.
-The Chipola College ACE was among the top 10 finalists for a Bellwether Award in 2015 and in 2014.
+The Chipola College ACE was among the top 10 finalists for a Bellwether Award in both 2015 and 2014.

-To aid in the ever changing world of education, the ACE developed several online and after hours of operation services for students utilizing ACE Tutoring, a Canvas course that each Chipola College student has the ability to access.
-ACE After Hours allows students the opportunity to receive free online tutoring in select courses during the evenings.
-Live, interactive tutoring is available for several math courses through Canvas.
+To aid in the ever-changing world of education, the ACE developed several online and after-hours services for students utilizing ACE Tutoring, a Canvas course that each Chipola College student can access.
+ACE @ Home allows students the opportunity to receive free online tutoring in select courses during the day and evening.
+Live, interactive tutoring is available for several math, science, and English courses through Canvas.
 Students can also submit questions at any time through the ACE Canvas course and will receive a short video or written response in return.
-During the 2021-2022 academic year, ACE will continue to offer expanded course offerings for online tutoring through multiple technologies such as Canvas Studio, Zoom, Microsoft Teams, and Screencast-O-Matic.
+During the 2022-2023 academic year, ACE will continue to offer expanded course offerings for online tutoring through multiple technologies such as Canvas Studio, Zoom, Microsoft Teams, and Screencast-O-Matic.
 ACE also facilitates the organization of online learning communities where students can work with classmates on assignments and test preparation.
-In alignment with courses transitioning from in-person to remote instruction or online, Chipola College remains committed to providing full academic support for all students.
+In alignment with courses being taught both in person and virtually, Chipola College remains committed to providing full academic support for all students.